compgeolab/micromag-euler-dipole/README.md

 may have recorded different overlapping directions and strengths.
 So it is important to measure each particle separately in order to identify and separate the good recorders from the bad ones.
-A device called a ``quantum diamond microscope'' is able to measure the magnetic field near the surface of a rock sample at microscopic scale.
+A device called a "quantum diamond microscope" is able to measure the magnetic field near the surface of a rock sample at microscopic scale.
 We propose a new method for processing data from this microscope that is able to find out the individual magnetizations of large amounts of small magnetic